Manifest

 - Dynamic CRUD — what the runtime does with

-tables[]. - Permissions — capability + per-user model.
+models[]. - Permissions — capability + RBAC model.

 - Lifecycle — what happens when a manifest changes between versions.